ACM goes hyper-personal with a new virtual museum host by TAIGER

 Asian Civilisations Museum launches 3D virtual tours with specially curated tour narratives to give visitors a more personal and educative way to experience art.

 You can now visit the Asian Civilisations Museum (ACM) from wherever you are, with the launch of 3D virtual museum tours built with its own AI assistant.
-Launched this June, ACM’s virtual museum host brings to life the Materials and Designs collection’s Jewellery gallery—the world’s first permanent gallery to spotlight Southeast Asian jewellery.
+Named Allie, ACM’s virtual museum guide brings to life the Materials and Designs collection’s Jewellery gallery—the world’s first permanent gallery to spotlight Southeast Asian jewellery.